South Georgia communities honor military on Veterans Day

-Veterans and students from Coffee High School gather for a meal during a Veterans Day event at Coffee High School in Douglas, Georgia, Nov.
+A Vietnam veteran listens to opening remarks during the American Legion Post 13’s annual Veterans Day program at Valdosta High School in Valdosta, Georgia, Nov.
 10, 2023.
-Coffee High invited veterans, local community members and Airmen from Moody Air Force Base to participate in honoring the contributions and sacrifices of veterans.
-(U.S. Air Force photo by Senior Airman Rachel Coates)
+The community invited Airmen from Moody Air Force Base to participate in Veterans Day event honoring the contributions and sacrifices of veterans.
+(U.S. Air Force Photo by Senior Airman Courtney Sebastianelli)

 |Date Taken: